Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 In this article, you will learn:

-What hormones are and why your body needs a slow chemical system alongside a fast electrical one
+- What hormones are and why your body needs a slow chemical system alongside a fast electrical one

-Which glands produce which hormones — and what each one actually does
+- Which glands produce which hormones and what each one actually does

-Hormones are the everything-else system.
+Hormones belong to the second system.

 A Morning Before the Board Exam